 For the sake of completeness, obtain a copy of the latest collectd source code.
-At the time of writing this book, the latest version is 5.6.1, released on October 6, 2016.
-Download the latest copy of the collectd source code from this URL: https://collectd.org/download.shtml
+At the time of writing this book, the latest version is 5.4.1, released on January 26, 2014.
+Obtain the latest copy of the collectd source code from http://collectd.org/download.shtml.